MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v3.0.0/Start-AzureVNetGatewayDiagnostics.md

 ```

 ### -ContainerName
-Specifies the name of an azure_2 container.
+Specifies the name of an Azure container.
 This cmdlet stores results in the container that this parameter specifies.

 ```yaml